UAE Corporate Tax Filing Deadlines Explained

 Payment of Tax Due

 Once you have calculated your tax obligations, the payment must be made promptly.
-The corporate tax due date generally coincides with the filing date.
-Therefore, if your return is due on September 30, your payment should also be submitted by the same deadline.
+The tax payment due date generally coincides with the filing deadline.
+Therefore, if your return is due on 30 September, your payment should also be submitted by the same deadline.

 Ensure you maintain sufficient liquidity in your accounts to meet the tax obligations, which may fluctuate depending on profit levels.